Drivers License Too Many Points..

 Driving Privileges

-The amount of points you are allowed before a — Drivers License Too Many Points — suspension of your driver’s license depends upon your age and whether you where driving as a chauffeur.
+The amount of points you are allowed before a — Drivers License Too Many Points — suspension of your driver’s license depends upon your age and whether you were driving as a chauffeur.
 Your driving privileges will be suspended for up to 1 year if your license is assessed the following amount or more of points in the listed amount of time, as follows:

 Adult Drivers (21 Years or Older)